Douglas County, Kansas: Law enforcement

 The Douglas County Sheriff's office has two divisions, Corrections, which operates a 185-bed jail, and Operations.
 The Operations Division includes a dive team, a patrol, and a warrants unit.
-The department works with other local police agencies at the University of Kansas, Lawrence Police Department (Kansas), Eudora, and Baldwin City.
+The department works with other local police agencies at the University of Kansas, Lawrence Police Department, Eudora, and Baldwin City.
 As of 2021 the sheriff is Jay T. Armbrister.